monster-1951/my-money/README.md

 > To create a transfer record , the user must own both from account and to account.
 Because the purpose it to maintain personal finanaces .

+- We used Vite+React in typescript, tailwind for styling .

+- The design was made mobile first , it's not for desktop usage .

 ## Pagination and filtering -

-> The get records endpoint on backend, allows the request to have query params in it's request where user can send filters to filter records and get their desired records , like records filtered by time period , or record_type , or amount .
-We also implemented pagination here using take skip parameters in prisma .
+- The get records api, allows the request to have query params in it's request where user can send filters to filter records and get their desired records , like records filtered by time period , or record_type , or amount .
+- We also implemented pagination here using take skip parameters in prisma .
 The page number can be passed in the request body as query param

-> user_id is used on all tables to get the rows to ensure the user sees only his data , not other user's data .
+- user_id is used on all tables to get the rows to ensure the user sees only his data , not other user's data .

-> - We used Vite+React in typescript, tailwind for styling .
-> - The design was made mobile first , it's not for desktop usage .

 ## Axios